 But digital media is.

-Most notably, more and more younger fans are watching snippets and highlights rather than full games.
+Most notably, more and more younger fans are watching snippets, highlights and behind-the-scenes action rather than full games.
 It’s no wonder.
 A Media Chain study of young U.K. adults found nearly two-thirds preferred getting sports content this way.
 Because of this, even an on-demand, mobile-friendly OTT experience won’t be enough to keep their attention and keep up with their on-the-go lifestyles.

 Sports properties are catching on to the short-form digital media rights they’re sitting on.
 And the value those bring to them and broadcast partners.
 The NBA, for one, offered a digital package to give fans access to just the fourth quarter of games.
 At the same time, sports organizations are enhancing linear broadcast options with extra non-live digital media assets.
 These include event day clips, exclusive staff and athlete commentaries, and more.
 They expand global fan interest and broaden their revenue-generating opportunities.